manya-sanchez/website1/README.md

 -different background colors for color-coding different characters -actually have github connected, not sure why it's not connecting to my file :( its been trying to sych for days now :(( -better looking font

+//note; omg the commits are finally showing on github. of course it would happen after the project is finshed lmao//